corda/cordapp-trial-framework/docs/bnms_integration.md

 Documentation on how to use the BNMS is here: https://solutions.corda.net/designs/business-networks-membership-service.html

+It is expected that the BNMS may need to be modified to meet the needs of specifi Cordapps.
+For deeper education you can refer to the source code: https://github.com/corda/corda-solutions/tree/master/bn-apps/memberships-management/membership-service/src/main/kotlin/net/corda/businessnetworks/membership

 ## How to integrate the BNMS
 Integrating the BNMS requires changes in the Cordapp and a new node within the trial business network.
 The following steps cover each area of the Cordapp that needs to be adapted for the BNMS.